 Starlink Mobile deep dive

 RVers, backcountry hikers, #vanlifers, digital nomads, and other adventurers, rejoice!
-Starlink Mobile is here to give you truly fast internet that can go pretty much anywhere—if you can afford it.
+Starlink Mobile is here to give you high-speed internet that can go anywhere—if you can afford it.

-There’s a lot to consider with Starlink Mobile service, so let’s get into it, beginning with the difference between in-motion service and regular mobile service.
+There’s much to consider with Starlink Mobile service, so let’s get into it, beginning with the difference between in-motion and regular mobile services.

-If you’re getting Starlink for RV, a boat, or another mobile home, then you might be wondering if you’ll get a truly seamless connection while you're on the road (or cruising along the coast).
-The answer to that really depends on how much you’re willing to pay.
+If you're getting Starlink for an RV, a boat, or another mobile home, you might wonder if you'll get a seamless connection while you're on the road (or cruising along the coast).
+The answer to that depends on how much you're willing to pay.

-If you’re on a standard Starlink Mobile plan, then you can’t actually use the internet while you’re in motion.
+If you're on a standard Starlink Mobile plan, you can't use the internet while in motion.
 You have to stop, establish a new location, and then you can use the internet.
-But, if you upgrade to Mobile Priority, then you’ll get the in-motion feature, so you can stream your Lo-Fi Beats playlist while you’re off-roading or attend a Zoom call while you’re on your fishing boat.
+But, if you upgrade to Mobile Priority, you'll get the in-motion feature, so you can stream your Lo-Fi Beats playlist while you're off-roading or attend a Zoom call while on your fishing boat.

 Plan | Mobile | Mobile Priority |